 Vantage Points.
 Gathering globally distributed vantage points that grant packet-level access is hard.
-To do so for our measurements, we make use of the VPN Gate [25] project by the University of Tsukuba.
+To do so for our measurements, we make use of the VPN Gate [35] project by the University of Tsukuba.
 This project's goal is to give access to the Internet without censorship.
-To this end, the project manages a list of thousands of relay VPN servers around the globe, many of them are operated by volunteers via their private Internet uplinks.
+To this end, the project manages a list of thousands of relay VPN servers around the globe, many of which are operated by volunteers via their private Internet uplinks.
 While the site lists many VPNs, we found only a small set of them to reliably work for our measurements which might also be due to the implemented censorship protection announcing false gateway servers.
-To account for our scan methodology, we use only VPN connections made through TCP, thus loss between our VPN client and the VPN server is automatically resolved and is not accounted as loss for our prober.
-According to [25], most of the VPN servers only have a relatively small bandwidth capacity mostly below 10 MBit/s.
-Consequently, to not disturb the regular VPN operation, we implement a rate shaper into our prober that smoothes burst and limits the outgoing bandwidth.
+To account for our scan methodology, we only use VPN connections made through TCP, thus loss between our VPN client and the VPN server is automatically resolved and is not accounted as loss for our prober.
+According to [35], most of the VPN servers only have a relatively small bandwidth capacity mostly below 10 MBit/s.
+Consequently, to not disturb the regular VPN operation, we implement a rate shaper into our prober that smooths burst and limits the outgoing bandwidth.
 We configure it to transmit at most 100 packets per second, thus we limit the prober to \approx 1.2 Mbit/s for full-sized frames and much less for smaller frames.
 Further, through local experiments we found that excessively parallelizing IW estimations challenge NATs easily causing exhausted NAT tables, therefore, we limit ourselves to a handful of parallel estimations per VPN.
+We chose both, the parallelism and the rate shaper, such that only short bursts are shaped and no long standing queues are formed that could impact our measurements.